hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 NETWORK_AUTH_WALLET_UI_CLIENT_ID      The "Client ID" of your "Wallet web UI" application (at the top of the application's settings page)
 ====================================  =====

-10. Repeat step 9 for the directory UI configuration, at ``web-uis/directory/config.js``
+15. Repeat step 9 for the directory UI configuration, at ``web-uis/directory/config.js``.
+This time, set the audience to the same value you set ``NETWORK_AUTH_LEDGER_API_AUDIENCE`` to earlier, e.g., ``https://daml.com/jwt/aud/participant/validatorParticipant::12207d5f2bee9947583e39ae8a890963e9a09b32bcbd47c44329408d144e0f6e2ae1``.

-11. Refresh your browser with the wallet UI, and click the "Log in with OAuth2" button
+16. Refresh your browser with the wallet UI, and click the "Log in with OAuth2" button

 This will kick off an interactive log-in flow where the user is redirected from the locally running wallet UI to auth0's login portal, then upon a successful authentication back to the local wallet UI.